aws-samples/aws-gamelift-and-serverless-backend-sample/README_UnityClientServer.md

     * Set the value of `Api Endpoint` to the endpoint created by the backend deployment.
 You can find this endpoint from the `gameservice-backend` Stack Outputs in CloudFormation, from the SAM CLI stack deployment outputs or from the API Gateway console (make sure to have the `/Prod/` in the url)
     * Set the value of `Identity Pool ID` to the identity pool created by the Pre-Requirements deployment.
 You can also find the ARN in the CloudFormation stack, in the Amazon Cognito console or as the output of Step 2 of the backend deployment.
     * Set the value of `Region String` to the value of your selected region.
 Set the value of `Secondary Location Region String` to your selected secondary region for the Fleet.
 The sessions are then placed based on client latency.
-2. **Build the server build and deploy the build and the GameLift resources**
+2. **Build the server build and deploy the build and the GameLift resources***
     * In Unity select "GameLift -> SetAsServerBuild" from the menu.
 This will set the scripting define symbols to SERVER configuration.
 You will need to wait some time for the scripts to recompile before the next step.
+    * **Unity 2019 & Unity 2020**:
         * In Unity select "GameLift -> BuildLinuxServer" from the menu.
 This will build the server.
 You might be notified if the script compilation is in progress.
 If that happens, wait a while and retry.
         * Select the `LinuxServerBuild` folder when requested and select "Choose".
 Wait for the build to finish.
+    * **Unity 2021:**
+        * For Unity 2021 you need to manually create a Dedicated Server platform build as scripted builds are not supported for the dedicated services
+        * Select *"File -> Build Settings"*
+        * Switch the platform to Dedicated Server and select Linux
+        * Build to the *LinuxServerBuild* folder with the **exact** name *GameLiftExampleServer*
     * Run the script (`cd FleetDeployment && sh deployBuildAndUpdateGameLiftResources.sh && cd ..`)
     * This will take some time as the fleet instance AMI will be built and all the GameLift resources deployed
     * You should see all the resources created in the GameLift console (Fleet, Alias, Build, Queue, Matchmaking Rule Set and Matchmaking Configuration) as well as in CloudFormation